Courtney Tulloch

 Courtney James Matthew Winston Tulloch (born 6 October 1995) is an English international artistic gymnast, representing Great Britain and England since 2012, and is a specialist in still rings and vault.

 He became the first British gymnast ever to win a world medal on rings, a bronze, at the 2022 World Championships, having helped Great Britain to bronze, and Olympic qualification, in the team event days earlier.
-He was also part of the gold medal-winning team at the 2022 European Artistic Gymnastics Championships, and is an eight-time European medallist.
+He was also part of both the gold medal-winning team at the 2022 and 2026 European Artistic Gymnastics Championships, and is a nine-time European medallist.

-Additionally Tulloch was back to back Commonwealth Games champion in the team event and on rings in 2018 and 2022, and a silver medallist on vault in 2018, representing England.
+Additionally, Tulloch was back-to-back Commonwealth Games champion in the team event and on rings in 2018 and 2022, and a silver medallist on vault in 2018, representing England.

-Background
+Gymnastics career

 Tulloch trains at South Essex Gymnastics Club under coaches Anthony Wise & Scott Hann.
 He used to train at Pegasus Gymnastics Club in Maidstone under coaches Ovi Rugina & Ionut Trandaburu.
 He is part of the Castore Sportswear Academy.

-Junior gymnastics career

-During his junior career he was a two time all-around champion at the UK School Games and won several titles on rings.
+During his junior career, Tulloch was a two-time all-around champion at the UK School Games and won several titles on rings.
 He was also part of the Junior British team that won the European title at the 2012 European Championships in Montpellier, as well as winning a gold medal on the rings.

-Senior gymnastics career

 2014

 In 2014, Tulloch won a silver medal at the Ljubljana World Challenge Cup on still rings.
 He was chosen to represent Great Britain at the 2014 World Gymnastics Championships in Nanning, China where he helped the men's team qualify to the final with performances on pommel horse, still rings and parallel bars.
-The team placed fourth and Tulloch also placed sixth in the still rings final.
+The team placed fourth, and Tulloch also placed sixth in the still rings final.